-This month we’re inaugurating the Data Watch Report, a new series in which you’ll have access to a monthly update of the top performing luxury watch brands across online and social media.
-Our team of Data Scientists have been putting our proprietary algorithm to use once again, Media Impact Value™, to measure the success of these brands’ digital campaigns.
+As promised, we’ve updated this Data Watch Report post to bring you all the stats on the digital impact throughout October 2018 (plus we’ve kept September’s data and listed the benchmark at the bottom).
+In this new series, which we launched last month, you’ll have access to a monthly update of the top performing luxury watch brands across online and social media.
+Our team of Data Scientists have been putting our proprietary Media Impact Value™ algorithm (MIV™) to use once again, to measure the success of these brands’ digital campaigns.
 Before you continue reading, make sure to check out our recent article Decoding Media Impact Value to fully understand which factors are taken into account when calculating the digital impact of fashion, luxury and cosmetics brands.

 Luxury Watch Brands Ranking

-To kick off this series we’re taking a look at the digital buzz behind luxury watch brands throughout the month of September 2018.
-The top three brands that generated the most MIV across both online and social were Rolex, Tag Heuer, and Patek Philippe.
-With a total MIV of €27.56 million we can see that Rolex is far ahead of its competitors, Tag Heuer and Patek Philippe who generated €5.82M and €5.45M respectively.
+For the first part of this analysis, you’ll see the digital buzz behind luxury watch brands throughout the month of October 2018.
+The top three brands that generated the most MIV across both online and social were Rolex, Patek Philippe, and Audemars Piguet.
+With a total MIV of €50.8 million in October, Rolex is far ahead of its competitors once again (and grew its MIV by 90% from September to October).
+Patek Philippe appears in the top 3 ranking once again, more than doubling its MIV (from €5.45M in September to €11.4M in October).
+Then we have a new Audemars Piguet who climbed from 5th to 3rd in the ranking, also doubling its MIV from €4.5M to €9.3M.
 For the full top 10 list of highest ranking watch companies, see our infographic below:

-Make sure to head back to this post in November for an overview of the top luxury watch brands and their October digital strategies.
+Make sure to head back to this post in December for an overview of the top luxury watch brands and their November digital strategies.
 Want to learn more about how data can give you insights into your PR and communications strategies?
 Ask for a demo via this link.